cliffordcffan/RunesGG/README.md

 We started out just trying to figure out how to parse Riot's API data into, well, anything.
 It took us a while to play around with Mongoose, but we eventually were able to parse the static Champion data.
 From there we split up the work to have Zoe ZoeStar handle making the website look pretty and let BobFromSweden handle the backend data parsing.

 On the backend, we discussed a few schemas for our master database and settled on creating a collection of champions that each have their own array of primary and secondary rune sets.
 Each object in those arrays would be defined by a rune-tree schema, which would include that tree's name, id, total games played, as well as an array of perk objects.
 Those perk objects represent each individual keystone and rune, and include information about that rune's id, total wins, total losses, and statistics.

 Once we had all our schemas and mongoose models set up, we began thinking about how to crawl through the total set of ranked games.
 After some mishaps and the mistake of being careless with the API key rate limits, we learned to stagger our function calls with timeouts and settled on pulling a couple thousand games (versus the original goal of all Gold/Platinum+ ranked games).

 We began by pulling the challenger ladder for ranked solo queue, and from there, we pulled each player's 100 recent ranked solo queue games from the Match-V3 API, discarding games that happened before the Preseason Patch.
 From there, it was just a matter of getting the appropriate champion and rune data into our database and debugging.

+On the frontend side of things, we started out with a simple html page with a search bar.
+From there, we learned how to use node js to create a dynamic web page to display the primary and secondary rune trees for each champion.
+We settled on using ejs templates since we want to display all 5 rune trees regardless of which champion is selected, and had a second template to handle the set of secondary trees.

+Once we had our basic templates set up and ran through a few css designs to make the website pretty, we began playing around with expressJS to understand how to route our web app, handle GET/POST's and pass data from our search bar to our back end and back to our champion runes page.

 # Features We Didn't Get Around to Finishing #